 Tell us about making the move from restaurants to television.
 Were there any big surprises or challenges?

 It was a learning curve.
-We were taking the format of what Julia Child had invented and making it modern.
 There was a lot of experimentation.
 Television production, a lot like a day in a restaurant, can take 12+ hours a day to shoot.
 I had a lot of stamina and was willing to do just about anything for the shot.
 The early years were rough — my recipe writing wasn’t as polished, and I was cooking food that was too complicated to produce at home.
 After a few seasons, I finally got it that less was more.
 Recipes that had fewer, better ingredients and a simple but solid technique played out on television the way they’re supposed to: friendly and approachable.
 After I found my own voice, one that is different from my restaurant voice, we skyrocketed.

 How would you describe your cooking philosophy?

 I would describe my cooking philosophy as American.
 Pure and simple.
 I’ve eaten my way around the world and I am a die-hard fan of many different cooking styles.
 But my cooking style — the style that of food that keeps me up at night trying to decode my own ideas — is gorgeous American cooking.
 It was actually a hindrance early in my career because I could clearly define my cooking style.
 If I said “American,” people off the bat assumed burgers and fries.
 If you didn’t stand behind the Italian flag, the Japanese flag or the Spanish flag, no one took you seriously.

 Now American cookery has developed as a rootsy, smart, electric genre of cooking.
 It’s both a product of the melting pot of our country and also something so unique that you could only describe it as evolutionary.
 To put it simple, the only difference between grits and polenta is your grandmother’s last name.
 We have an amazing food culture here.
 My food is absolutely American.